 |Fishbone Tours||Snorkeling Tour Operator||(242) 332-6524||6.2 mi.
 South-Southeast of Central North Palmentton Point|

-To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this detailed discussion of snorkeling in the Caribbean.
+To learn more concerning snorkeling, including tips and suggestions for both "old pros" and beginners, read our comprehensive Caribbean snorkeling page.

 Whether you stick close to the beach or you choose to explore the outer reef, there are wondrous things to be seen underneath the surface in the waters surrounding Eleuthera.
 All you need is a snorkel, a mask, and the know-how, and this underwater world is yours to see.